Close Search

 Montana Youth Hunter Information

-In many units, youth ages 12-15 may harvest a cow elk with their elk license without having to draw a cow permit.
-FWP Commission is once again allowing legally licensed hunters who are 10-15 years of age to hunt deer during the statewide two-day, youth-only deer season, which runs October 16-17.
+In many units, youth ages twelve to fifteen may harvest a cow elk with their elk license without having to draw a cow elk permit.
+Legally licensed youth hunters who are ten to fifteen years of age may also hunt deer during the statewide two-day, youth-only deer season, which runs October 15 through 16.

 Montana Hunting Weapon Restrictions

-For archery, your bow must meet all of the following requirements to be legal: must be handheld, must be at least 28” in length, and may have no more than 80% let-off.
-The arrow must meet all of the following requirements to be legal: must be at least 20” in length, the total arrow weight must be more than 300 grains, broadheads must weigh 70 grains or more and have two cutting edges, and expandables are legal if they expand to at least 7/8”.
+For archery, your bow must be handheld and at least 28” in length to be considered legal.
+Arrows must be at least 20” in length and have a total weight greater than 300 grains.
+Broadheads must weigh 70 grains or more and have two cutting edges.
+Expandable broadheads are also legal so long as they expand to at least 7/8”.

-The following equipment restrictions apply only to weapon restriction areas: muzzleloaders must not be capable of being loaded from the breech of the barrel; may not be loaded with any pre-prepared paper or metallic cartridges; must be charged with black powder, pyrodex, or an equivalent; must be ignited by a percussion, flintlock, matchlock, or wheellock mechanism; must be a minimum of .45 caliber; may have no more than two barrels; and must only use plain lead projectiles.
-Sabots or other similar power and range-enhancing manufactured loads that enclose the projectile from the rifling or bore of the firearm are prohibited.
+The following muzzleloader restrictions apply only to weapon restriction areas: they must not be capable of being loaded from the breech of the barrel; may not be loaded with any pre-prepared paper or metallic cartridges; must be charged with black powder, pyrodex, or an equivalent; must be ignited by a percussion, flintlock, matchlock, or wheelock mechanism; must be a minimum of .45 caliber; may have no more than two barrels; and must only use plain lead projectiles.
+Sabots, or other similar power- and range-enhancing manufactured loads that enclose the projectile from the rifling or bore of the firearm, are prohibited.

 Other Tag Opportunities

 One Super Tag will be drawn for each species and can be used in any hunting district.
-Revenue from the Super Tag sales is used to enhance hunting access and boost FWP enforcement efforts.
-Unlimited Super Tag chances may be purchased for $5 each at https://fwp.mt.gov/buyandapply.
-Super Tag chances may be purchased online and are available for bighorn sheep, moose, mountain goat, bison, elk, deer, antelope, and mountain lion.
-For 2024, here are the number of Super Tags purchased: 49,284 bighorn sheep, 29,285 moose, 14,849 mountain goat, 16,214 bison, 38,027 elk, 16,220 deer, 10,192 antelope, and 3,401 mountain lion
+Revenue from Super Tag sales is used to enhance hunting access and boost Montana FWP enforcement efforts.
+Unlimited Super Tag chances may be purchased for $5 each at https://fwp.mt.gov/buyandapply, though you must have a current conservation license to do so.
+Super Tag chances are available for bighorn sheep, moose, mountain goat, bison, elk, deer, antelope, and mountain lion.
+The number of Super Tag chances purchased in 2025 for each species are as follows: 53,568 bighorn sheep, 31,221 moose, 15,348 mountain goat, 13,726 bison, 41,214 elk, 17,705 deer, 11,195 antelope, and 3,685 mountain lion.

 Refunds/Returns/Transfers